Your First Workflow#

 - Paired-end FASTQ files (or the willingness to create test files)

-- conda or docker available for environment management
+- conda or mamba available for environment management.

 1. Set up the project#